okaresz/qtuc/doc/clientProtocol.md

 ### Device packets ###		{#doc-clientProtocol-packets-device}

-A device packet is essentially a device command.
+A client-side device packet is essentially a device command.
 Three example for the three types of deviceCommand:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 <packet class="device" id="clientID#2328">